 4. Ignore one-ring phone calls

 Have you ever received a call from an unknown number, but it only rings once?
 Scammers commonly make one-ring phone calls to trick you into calling them back.
 If your phone rings once and suddenly stops before you get the chance to answer, refrain from calling the number back.
-Scammers may use local phone numbers but can be from anywhere in the country or even the world, and calling them back can lead to international charges on your phone bill.
+Scammers may use local phone numbers, but they can be from anywhere in the country or even the world, and calling them back can lead to international charges on your phone bill.
 As a general rule of thumb, only call back phone numbers that you recognize.

 5. Never click on unknown links or attachments